zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

    > Do not modify our program yet.
    > ```

-   - We purposly made the default development environment not ready for installing a local MongoDB server.
+   - We purposely made the default development environment not ready for installing a local MongoDB server.
    - You will see Copilot make mistakes, analyze the error messages, and ask to run various extra commands to make the environment suitable.
 Nice!

 1. Ask Copilot to change our app to use the database service. 🤯